Trump’s Wiretapping Tweets Have Legal Experts Talking Articles Of Impeachment

 It was just after 6 a.m. the next morning when Trump’s wiretapping tweets accusing President Obama of a felony occurred.
 The New York Times reports that the FBI has asked the Department of Justice to publicly assert that Trump’s wiretapping tweets were false.
 The Department of Justice has not done so.

-Whether or not Trump’s wiretapping tweets will form an article of impeachment remains to be seen.
-At this point in time, we do not know the facts on whether or not such a wiretap against Donald Trump existed at all.
+Whether Trump’s wiretapping tweets will form an article of impeachment remains to be seen.
+At this point in time, it’s unknown whether such a wiretap against Donald Trump existed at all.

-If he is false however, the conduct in Trump’s wiretapping tweets could rise to the level of impeachable offenses.
-So too however would the illegal wiretapping of a presidential candidate.
+If he is false, however, the conduct in Trump’s wiretapping tweets could rise to the level of impeachable offenses.
+So too, however, would the illegal wiretapping of a presidential candidate.

-Were it not for Trump’s wiretapping tweets, America would be none the wiser about any wiretapping, accused or actual, at all.
-Either Donald Trump is correct, and President Obama has committed a felony.
-Or, he is not telling the truth, and there was no wiretapping against Donald Trump at all.
+Were it not for Trump’s wiretapping tweets, America would be none the wiser about any wiretapping at all.
+Either Donald Trump is correct and President Obama has committed a felony or he is not telling the truth, and there was no wiretapping against Donald Trump at all.

-Or, Trump’s wiretapping tweets are accurate and there was wiretapping against Donald Trump or Trump Tower, and it was legal, and the Department of Justice can not comment on an ongoing investigation.
+It’s also possible that Trump’s wiretapping tweets are accurate and there was wiretapping against Donald Trump or Trump Tower, and it was legal, and the Department of Justice cannot comment on an ongoing investigation.
 Either of the two first scenarios would rise to the level of impeachable offenses.

 The third wouldn’t, but the content of an investigation conducted by the Department of Justice might.
 The answers remain to be seen, but answers to Trump’s mysterious wiretapping tweets will come in time.
 Until then, the truth and falsehoods are grappling.